Skip to main content

 Your current EPC C remains valid

 A current EPC C under RdSAP 10 will be accepted for MEES compliance even after HEM launches.
-You will not need to get a new EPC simply because the methodology changed — only when you next renew or sell.
+You will not need to get a new EPC simply because the methodology changed.

 Waiting carries real risks

 Installer capacity will tighten significantly from 2027 onwards as the 2030 deadline approaches.
-Landlords who wait until 2028–2029 risk 6-month lead times, premium pricing, and rushed installations.
-The BUS grant itself runs to 2030 but the practical window to get quality work done at current prices is 2025–2027.
+Landlords who wait until 2028 to 2029 risk 6-month lead times, premium pricing, and rushed installations.
+The BUS grant itself runs to 2030 but the practical window to get quality work done at current prices is 2026 to 2027.

 BUS + HEM: The Landlord Decision Matrix